dentarg/auth0-blog/_posts/2017-12-13-run-a-loopback-app-on-google-app-engine.markdown

 * Property type: `string`
 * Required?: `Yes`

-End the model creation process by pressing Enter when prompted for the name of the next property.
+To end the model creation process we can press _enter_ when prompted for the name of the next property.

-You have seen how to make a model.
-Do the same for the `Albums` and `Tracks` models with the properties shown in the next two sections.
+We have seen how to use LoopBack to generate a model.
+Let's do the same for the `Albums` and `Tracks` models with the properties shown in the next two sections.

 #### Albums

 * Property name: `name`, Property type: `string`, Required? `Yes`
-* Property name: `artists`, Property type: `array`, Type of array items: `string`, Required? `Yes`
+* Property name: `artists`, Property type: `array`, Type of array items: `object`, Required? `Yes`
 * Property name: `album_type`, Property type: `string`, Required? `Yes`
 * Property name: `tracks`, Property type: `array`, Type of array items: `object`, Required? `Yes`
 * Property name: `image`, Property type: `string`, Required? `Yes`